frequency-chain/docs/pages/glossary.md

 ### Capacity Epoch
 The Capacity Epoch is the number of blocks before capacity refills.
 In other words, it is a number of blocks before you get to reuse your Capacity.
-Capacity Epoch length has a minimum block length.

 ## Collator
 A Frequency node that generates blocks and submit them to the Relay Chain.